voxpupuli/voxpupuli.github.io/voxconf.md

 This will be a single-track half-day conference.
 We are sharing the space with the awesome Foreman people celebrating their birthday!
 [Their event](https://community.theforeman.org/t/foreman-birthday-event-2025/42996) takes place in the same location at 1pm so you can attend all their talks as well.

+<a href="https://tickets.netways.de/NES/foremanbirthday/">click here</a> to sign up for our dinner on the 16th, for VoxConf *and* for the Foreman birthday party!

 **Please submit your talk proposal** until the [20th of June at midnight](https://www.timeanddate.com/worldclock/converter.html?iso=20250620T215900&p1=tz_cest) to [pmc@voxpupuli.org](mailto:pmc@voxpupuli.org).